-Current number of valid modern species recorded: 6,612
+Current number of valid recent species recorded: 8 969

-Current number of total valid species recorded: 8,069
+Current number of total valid (fossil + recent) species recorded: 48 731

 The World Foraminifera Database

-This World Database of all species of Foraminifera ever described, is part of the World Register of Marine Species (WoRMS), a global initiative to provide a register of all marine organisms.
+This World Database of all species of Foraminifera ever described (recent and fossil), is part of the World Register of Marine Species (WoRMS), a global initiative to provide a register of all marine organisms.

 What are Foraminifera?

 Foraminifera (‘hole bearers’), foraminifers or forams for short, are a large phylum of amoeboid protozoans (single celled) with reticulating pseudopods, fine strands of cytoplasm that branch and merge to form a dynamic net.
 They usually produce a test (or shell) which can have one or more chambers, and are made of calcium carbonate (CaCO3) or mineral grains or other particles glued together.
 The tests are usually less than 0.5 mm in size, but the largest can be up to 20 cm across.
 Foraminifera are among the most abundant and scientifically important groups of organisms.
 The tests of recently dead planktic foraminifera are so abundant that they form a thick blanket over one third of the surface of the Earth (as Globigerina ooze on the ocean floor).
 Foraminifera are essentially marine and estuarine-dwelling protozoans living in all environments from the greatest depths right up to highest astronomical tide level and from the equator to the poles.